JIERSHAO/heat_transfer/README.md

 # heat_transfer

-### this repo is main about codes of heat transfer course IFCEN, SYSU
+### this repo is mainly about codes of heat transfer course IFCEN, SYSU

+### Looking forward to establishing a comprehensive repository for IFCEN numerical simulation-related courses in the future.